raghuram-gs/web-authentication-authorization/README.md

 OAuth2.0 according to specification was only for Authorization and was never meant for Authentication

-Due to its popularity it was used however even for authentication as highlighted in cases below:
+However, due to its popularity it was used even for authentication as highlighted in cases below:

 * Simple login - **Authentication**
 * Single sign-on across sites - **Authentication**
 * Mobile app login - **Authentication**
 * Delegate authorization - **Authorization**

+Different organizations started to build a **custom layer/implementation** of their own to achieve their use cases for Authentication.

+We can call them **hacks** as they were usign OAuth under the hood

 For e.g. [Login with facebook] or [Log in with Google] buttons]

-**Why I cant use it for Authentication?**
+**Why cant I use it for Authentication?**

 The main reason is there no starndard way of returning the user information( like name or emailID etc) of the person who logged in.

 There were not many common scopes.

-Different organizations started to build a **custom layer/implementation**(We can call them **hacks** as they were usign OAuth under the hood) of their own to achieve their use cases for Authentication.

 **OpenId Connect** was born as a result to fill the gap that OAuth2.0 had, which standardizes Authentication

 ## Open Id Connect

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.

 It allows Clients to verify the identity of the End-User based on the authentication

 ![](Images/OpenIdConnect.png)